OliverVermeulen/To-do-App/README.md

 1. To add a task press the white plus button to open the form modal
 2. In the modal fill out all fields and press the submit button to add it to the list
 3. On the end of each task line there are three buttons that do the following:
-    - The check button crosses out / marks off the task
+    - The Check / Tick button crosses out / marks off the task
-    - The pen button allows you to edit the task
+    - The Pen button allows you to edit the task
-    - The trash button allows you to delete the task
+    - The Trash button allows you to delete the task
+4. To clear the task list press the Clear button in the footer of the application

 ## MVP